blessed-sibanda/ansaz/book/4-user-authentication.md

 end
 ```

-Create the `active` scope in `user` model to filter out activated users only.
+Note that the index action above use the `active` to retrieve activated users only.

+Now lets create the `active` scope in the user model.

 ```ruby
 class User < ApplicationRecord